ethereum/devp2p/caps/eth.md

 In addition to the hard limit on received messages, clients should also impose 'soft' limits on the requests and responses which they send.
 The recommended soft limit varies per message type.
-Limiting requests and responses ensures that concurrent activity, i.e. block synchronization and transaction exchange work smoothly over the same peer connection.
+Limiting requests and responses ensures that concurrent activity, e.g. block synchronization and transaction exchange work smoothly over the same peer connection.